-- 1. Log in to https://web.vote2u.app with your registered email address and password. - 2.
-For proxy(ies), log in with the temporary credentials in the email which you have received from Vote2U. - 3.
-Vote2U will be opened for log in one (1) hour before the commencement of the general meeting you are attending. - 4.
-When you are logged in, click the general meeting event you are attending.
+1. Log in to https://web.vote2u.my with your registered email address and password.

+For proxy(ies) and corporate representative, log in with the temporary credentials in the email which you have received from Vote2U.

+- 2. Vote2U will be opened for log in one (1) hour before the commencement of the general meeting you are attending. - 3.
+When you are logged in, select the general meeting event you are attending.
 On the main page, you are able to access the following: